 If you or your partner has poor sperm motility it is called asthenozoospermia or asthenospermia.
 With healthy (motile) sperm, you should see forward progressions of a least 25 micrometres per second.
 Poor sperm motility includes non-progressive motility, which is considered to be anything less than 5 micrometres per second.
 Other types of sperm motility issues include sluggish or slow progressive motility.

-What causes low motility in sperm?
+What causes low sperm count?

 There are a number of possible causes for low motility sperm such as: